btwonion/autodrop/README.md

 *You have to be careful: Setting the item to air and leaving an empty component will cause the mod to drop every item.*

 The format of the components/nbt is always the item command syntax of the version of Minecraft you're playing on.
-Unless you know the syntax by heart, you can simply use a [give command generator](https://www.gamergeeks.net/apps/minecraft/give-command-generator) and copy the component part (enclosed by `{}` or `[]`).
+Unless you know the syntax by heart, you can use a [give command generator](https://www.gamergeeks.net/apps/minecraft/give-command-generator) and copy the component part (enclosed by `{}` or `[]`).

 ### Other

-If you need help with any of my mods just join my [discord server](https://nyon.dev/discord).
+If you need help with any of my mods, join my [discord server](https://nyon.dev/discord).